-At Mount Sinai Heart, we see many patients who have experienced heart failure.
+At Mount Sinai Fuster Heart Hospital, we see many patients who have experienced heart failure.
 Heart failure is when your heart is too weak to properly pump and circulate blood throughout your body.
 The heart's main function is to pump blood and oxygen throughout our body.
 To do so, it uses two small upper chambers (atria) and two large lower chambers (ventricles).

 There are a number of risk factors for heart failure, including but not limited to: